 Now, rather than borrowing that money from your bank, you borrow it from your insurance policy and pay the same amount of interest.
 You would come out ahead because the $40,000 you borrowed would remain in your cash value account and continue to earn interest while you repay your loan.
 In fact, you would actually end up with more money than when you started.
 Makes sense to me.

 What makes even better sense is that you can repay your policy loan as you want to or not at all.
-If you elect to not repay the loan, your insurance company would simply deduct the amount of the outstanding loan an interest from your death benefit.
+If you elect not to repay the loan, your insurance company would simply deduct the amount of the outstanding loan and interest from your death benefit.